Vol. 04 · Issue 14 · APR 2026

 What Each Effect Does

-• Distortion: Heavy, saturated clipping with lots of sustain.
-Unlike overdrive, distortion doesn't clean up much when you back off your volume.
-It's always aggressive.
+• Distortion: Saturated clipping with sustain.
+Unlike overdrive, it does not clean up when you roll back volume.

 Try It On